chrisbo246/memoriser/_posts/fr-en/phrase/2017-01-22-expressions.md

 Çà ne vaut pas le coup
 : It's not worth the effort

+à couper le souffle
+: breathtaking

-C'est à couper le souffle!
+à couper le sang
-: It's breathtaking!
+: white-knuckled

 c'est la cerise sur le gâteau
 : this is the icing on the cake